-STI LTI

-Assessment of performance

-Performance against the relevant operational targets is assessed annually as part of the broader performance review process for the individual Executives.
+STI LTI Assessment of performance Performance against the relevant operational targets is assessed annually as part of the broader performance review process for the individual Executives.
 Both financial and non-financial KPIs are assessed quantitatively against predetermined benchmarks where appropriate.
 Where quantitative assessment is not practicable, qualitative performance appraisals are undertaken by the People & Remuneration Committee and the Board.
 Where available, the People & Remuneration Committee and the Board draw on the outcomes of 360-degree feedback reviews in making these assessments, which are periodically conducted by Ramsay in conjunction with an external consultant.
 These methods of assessing performance were chosen because they are, as far as practicable, objective and capable of being independently audited.

-TSR hurdle

-The relative TSR hurdle is determined by measuring and ranking Ramsay's TSR relative to the TSRs of a comparator group of companies.
-The comparator group is comprised of the S&P/ASX100 index (excluding companies in sectors having different drivers of operating performance being those in the real estate, finance and resources sectors).

-For the FY2016, FY2017 and FY2018 LTI grants, if the TSR hurdle is not achieved on the first test date then unvested Performance Rights will be re-tested on two more occasions (at 6 and 12 months following the original testing date) based on performance over the extended period.
-Retesting was considered necessary as the comparator group used for assessing Ramsay's TSR is comprised of companies from a broad range of sectors, ensuring that the Company's TSR performance on the first test may not necessarily reflect Ramsay's true relative TSR performance.
+TSR hurdle The relative TSR hurdle is determined by measuring and ranking Ramsay's TSR relative to the TSRs of a comparator group of companies.
+The comparator group is comprised of the S&amp;P/ASX100 index (excluding companies in sectors having different drivers of operating performance being those in the real estate, finance and resources sectors).
+For the FY2016, FY2017 and FY2018 LTI grants, if the TSR hurdle is not achieved on the first test date then unvested Performance Rights will be re-tested on two more occasions (at 6 and 12 months following the original testing date) based on performance of the extended period.
+Retesting was considered necessary as the comparator group used for assessing Ramsay's TSR is comprised of companies form a broad range of sectors, ensuring that the Company's TSR performance on the first test may not necessarily reflect Ramsay's true relative TSR performance.
 If the TSR hurdle is not satisfied on the second and final re-test, unvested Performance Rights will lapse.

-For the FY2019 LTI grants, Performance Rights subject to the relative TSR performance hurdle will not be subject to any retesting if the hurdle is not met.
-The People & Remuneration Committee and the Board have made this decision after considering feedback on this component of Ramsay's LTI grants from shareholders and other relevant stakeholders.
+For the FY2019 LTI grants, Performance Audie sind the board have made this decision after considering feedback on this component of Ramsay's LTI grants from shreeholders and other relevant stakeholders.
+DE Shurdle Me TSP kurdle is measured by comparing finance and the Board have made this decision after considering feedback on this component of Ramsay's LTI grants from shreeholders and other relevant stakeholders.
+DE Shurdle Me TSP kurdle is measured by comparing finance and the start of each financial year.
+De annual EPS target sare then aggregated to provide the threshold and maximum 3-year targets for vesting of Performance Rights.
+Mo re-testing of the EPS hurdle is permitted.
+Me re-testing of the EPS hurdle is permitted.

-EPS hurdle

-The EPS hurdle is measured by comparing Ramsay's aggregate EPS over 3 years against an aggregate EPS target calculated based on Ramsay's market guidance for EPS disclosed at the start of each financial year.

-The annual EPS targets are then aggregated to provide the threshold and maximum 3-year targets for vesting of Performance Rights.

-No re-testing of the EPS hurdle is permitted.

-These methods of assessment are fair and objective, provide Executives with a line of sight on performance required for vesting and align the interests of Executives and shareholders.